Historiography

 Book Review: GDR and Consumption

 I recently reviewed an interesting anthropological study by Milena Veenis entitled Material Fantasies: Expectations of the Western Consumer World among East Germans (Amsterdam: Amsterdam University Press in cooperation with the Foundation for the History of Technology, 2012) for the Dutch Tijdschrift voor Sociale en Economische Geschiedenis (Journal of Social and Economic History).
-The two-page review is in English and is openly available.
+The two-page review is in English and is open access.

 Command Culture by Jörg Muth